Take a future leading IT specialist under your wing!

 What happens if no suitable candidate is found?

 If no suitable candidate is found among the applicants, there is no obligation to sign a contract or participate in the programme.
-The position can be reopened in the following academic year.
+The position can be reopened for the following academic year.

 What happens after the programme ends?